kailash-manasarovar/statement/docs/timeline/2025/february.md

 - Paul keeps saying how he *wants to help my brother*, like be a mentor of some sort.
 - It's weird.
 - Why have they asked him to do that?
+- Shared sexual trauma and hatred of me?

 ### Paul invites me on holiday to Malta